Code-Institute-Submissions/Milestone-Project-181/README.md

 <strong>Deployment:</strong>
 This website is hosted through GitHub Pages and any changes made to the website are shown almost immediately after pushing to GitHub.

+For the website to work an index html had to be created before GitHub Pages can display the website.

+To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/SeanD17/Milestone-Project-1.git` into your terminal.

+To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

 <strong>Credits</strong>

 <strong>Content:</strong>